sirnicolaz/stackmob-ruby/README.md

       key: Your StackMob Production Public Key
       secret: Your StackMob Production Private Key

 Additionally, you will want to include some helpful methods in your controllers.
 Add the line below to the `ApplicationController`.
-Check out "Interacting With Your API in Your Application" for more  details about the methods provided by StackMob::ControllerMethods.
+Check out "Interacting With Your API in Your Application" for more  details about the methods provided by StackMob::Helpers.

-    include StackMob::ControllerMethods
+    include StackMob::Helpers

 ## Interacting with CRUD from the Console